Pregnancy and Parenting Students

 Schools must excuse a student’s absences because of pregnancy or childbirth for as long as the student’s doctor deems the absences medically necessary.

-Students seeking assistance should schedule a drop-in appointment, call 608-263-5700, or email the Office of Student Assistance and Support.
+Students seeking assistance should contact the Office of Student Assistance and Support.

 General guidelines